-The draft policy includes among other things promoting safe-sex education, the distribution and access of condoms in school, school counselling and planned parenting advice for pupils.
+The draft policy includes among other things promoting safe-sex education, the distribution and access of condoms in schools, school counselling and planned parenting advice for pupils.

-Also, it will ensure schools provide a stigma-free, non-discriminatory and non-judgmental environment for pregnant learners, pre and post-delivery, to support their physical and psychological health and dignity and that those who breach these rules by discriminating against affected pupils could face disciplinary action.
+Also, it will ensure schools provide a stigma-free, non-discriminatory and non-judgmental environment for pregnant pupils, pre- and post-delivery, to support their physical and psychological health and dignity and that those who breach these rules by discriminating against affected pupils could face disciplinary action.

 “The policy drafters arrogantly expect parents and school governing bodies to implement the plan but don’t ask their consent (Preamble, 5.10, 6.1.5, 6.5.4, .5.5).
 There is no provision for parents to opt-in or opt-out of the policy.
 It insultingly assumes that their protection of the innocence of their children by delaying ‘sex education’ or teaching it differently to CSE is ‘inadequate’ (S6.2.6),” said Rosenthal.

 He said the policy is fundamentally flawed and needed to be “scrapped” as people with such an ideology in the education sector were a danger to children.